ajsteele/submit_job.py/README.md

 # submit_job.py

 Python script to streamline SGE job submission.
-It creates an output directory with the job name and date-time, writes the .sh job script to that location, and then submits the job to the cluster.
+It creates an output directory with the job name and date-time, writes the .sh job script to that location plus a copy of itself for your records, and then submits the job to the cluster.

 ### Inputs